 The majority were retired - possibly because one would need a sizeable pile in the bank to be able to afford this cruise.
 It made me think that, if I were in charge, I would offer some heavily subsidised places for younger holidaymakers just to help liven up the atmosphere on board.
 Although the group were mostly Americans and Britons, there were also Italians, Dutch and a German couple whom I found particularly intriguing.
 The man was in his late sixties and wore an eyepatch, while his wife was younger and always wore something gold.
 His amiable smile and one twinkling eye convinced me he was a Bond villain scouting for a base from which to plot ruling the world.
 The other option - that he was simply an older fellow from Cologne on holiday with his wife - seemed too fanciful to be credible.

 The Spaniards who visited in the 16th century called this place las Islas Encantadas - 'the Enchanted Islands' - ships drifted out of sight of the islands because of the strong currents, and the sailors assumed it was the land that was vanishing and not the ships that were moving.
 It was those currents and the remoteness of the islands that made the environment unique, because they forced the species arriving by air or ocean currents to adapt to the special conditions of the various islands of the archipelago, which was formed by volcanoes rising from the sea bed.

-Today it isn't buccaneers who come visiting, it's lawyers specializing in intellectual property; but as we clambered off our yacht on to pangas - motorized dinghies that sliced through the turquoise brine - we felt less like privileged tourists and more like free-spirited explorers.
+Today it isn't buccaneers who come visiting, it's lawyers specialising in intellectual property; but as we clambered off our yacht on to pangas - motorised dinghies that sliced through the turquoise brine - we felt less like privileged tourists and more like free-spirited explorers.

 Quito, Mindo Cloud Forest, Galapagos Islands